 This workshop is a historical survey of global cinema from the silent era to contemporary eras.
 Moving roughly in chronological order, it will examine the major international films movements and breakthroughs in the aesthetic, cultural and political development of cinema around the world.
-Each weekend is organized around two case studies, typically framed by its specific historical, social and political contexts.
+Each session is organized around a case study, typically framed by its specific historical, social and political contexts.

 Dr. Nandana Bose is a film scholar, author and educator who has taught Film Studies courses in U.K., USA and India for over a decade.
 She is a former Associate Professor in the Department of Film Studies at the University of North Carolina Wilmington (UNCW), USA where she enjoyed teaching courses such as Introduction to Film Study, New Korean Cinema, World Cinema and Popular Hindi Cinema.
 She was awarded tenure with promotion by UNCW in 2015.
 More recently, she was Associate Professor at FLAME University, Pune.
 She holds a PhD degree in Film Studies from University of Nottingham, England, two Masters’ degrees, and is a gold medallist from Jadavpur University.

 A Better Tomorrow, The Killer, In the Mood for Love etc.

 The Housemaid (Kim Ki-young, 1960) etc.

 New Korean Cinema – Bong Joon-Ho & “386 directors”

 Memories of Murder (Bong Joon-ho, 2003, 124 min)

 11 reviews for Film Studies: Global Film Cultures

 Based on 11 rating(s)

 Customer(s) recommended this item